metaspace2020/metaspace/metaspace/webapp/docs/src/features/visualization/ion-image-visualization.md

 ## When to use it

-**TIC normalization** is the most commonly used and should be enabled by default for most datasets, as it corrects for pixel-to-pixel variation in total ion count unrelated to the biology.
+**TIC normalization** is the most commonly used and should be enabled by default for most datasets, as it corrects for pixel-to-pixel variation in total ion count.

 **Intensity scaling** should be used with caution.
-Unless there is a specific reason to apply logarithmic or equalized histogram scaling, it is recommended to keep linear scaling and enable hotspot clipping instead.
+Unless there is a specific reason to apply *logarithmic* or *equalized histogram* scaling, it is recommended to keep *linear scaling* and *enable hotspot clipping* instead.
 Aggressive scaling can obscure real intensity differences across the tissue.

 **Color maps** can be changed freely based on preference or to improve contrast for a specific ion image.